 Diginex Limited expects that it will qualify as an "emerging growth company" as defined in Section 2(a)(19) of the Securities Act, as modified by the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act").
 The JOBS Act defines an emerging growth company as a company that has annual gross revenues of less than \$1.235 billion during its most recent fiscal year and has not sold common stock under a registration statement.
 A company will be classified as an emerging growth company for its first five fiscal years, unless: its gross revenues exceed \$1.235 billion, it has issued over \$1 billion in non-convertible debt over three years, or it becomes a large accelerated filer.
 SEC Rule 12b-2 provides that a large accelerated filer is a company that has a public float of greater than \$700 million, has been filing periodic reports for at least 12 months, has previously filed at least one annual report (e.g. Form 10-K), and is not a smaller reporting company.
 That is, a large accelerated filer is simply an accelerated filer whose public float exceeds \$700 million.
 As such, Diginex Limited will take advantage of certain exemptions from various reporting requirements applicable to other public companies based on its status as an emerging growth company.
-Pursuant to Section 404 of the Sarbanes-Oxley Act, once Diginex Limited is no longer an emerging growth company, Diginex Limited may be required to furnish an attestation report on internal control over financial reporting issued by Diginex Limited's independent registered public accounting firm is required to undertake an assessment of its internal control over financial reporting, the cost of complying with Section 404 of the Sarbanes-Oxley Act will significantly increase, and management's attention may be diverted from other business concerns, which could adversely affect Diginex Limited's business and results of operations.
+Pursuant to Section 404 of the Sarbanes-Oxley Act, once Diginex Limited is no longer an emerging growth company, Diginex Limited may be required to furnish an attestation report on internal control over financial reporting issued by Diginex Limited's independent registered public accounting firm.
+When Diginex Limited's independent registered public accounting firm.
+When Diginex Limited's independent registered public accounting firm is required to undertake an assessment of its internal control over financial reporting, the cost of complying with Section 404 of the Sarbanes-Oxley Act will significantly increase, and management's attention may be diverted from other business concerns, which could adversely affect Diginex Limited's business and results of operations.